NighterDevelopment/smartspawner-docs/src/content/docs/integrations/simpleclaimsystem.md

 ---
-title: Simple Claim System Integration
+title: SimpleClaimSystem Integration
-description: Comprehensive guide for integrating SmartSpawner with Simple Claim System for enhanced spawner protection and management.
+description: Comprehensive guide for integrating SmartSpawner with SimpleClaimSystem for enhanced spawner protection and management.
 ---

 ## Overview